Mr. Sterdley, make sure we don't lose that guy on line four.

 In other words, 81% in the exit poll in 2012, 81% thought Obama cares about them, whereas only 19% thought Romney did.

-A record low, 46% say Obama shares their values.
+The CNN poll that came out yesterday, a record low, 46% say Obama shares their values.

-That is nearly, and that's a different poll, That was an exit poll back in 2012, and it's a slightly different question here, but still, we have an almost 50% plunge from the premise that Obama shares their values, cares about them, knows that their lives are in bad shape and need to be improved.
+That was an exit poll back in 2012, and it's a slightly different question here, but still, we have an almost 50% plunge from the premise that Obama shares their values, cares about them, knows that their lives are in bad shape and need to be improved.

-I thought it was 41 and Clinton beats Romney 55-42, if the election were today.
+Clinton beats Romney, 55-42, if the election were today, Hillary.

-That's why CNN released the poll.
+That's why CNN released a poll.

-They put the poll for that result to be trumpeted.
+That's why they put the poll for that result to be trumpeted.

 It's all part of the Keep Hillary's campaign alive.

-But that's still not the news, because that's irrelevant too.
+But that's still not the news because that's irrelevant too.

 The election isn't today.

-It's in November of 2016, and there's way too much that's going to happen between now and then, and that isn't going to happen.
+It's in November of 2016, and there's way too much that's going to happen between now and then.

 Hillary's not going to beat Romney, 55, whatever.